Kate Bruce: Early life and career

-Kate Bruce (February 17, 1860 – April 2, 1946) was an American actress of the silent era.
-She appeared in more than 280 films between 1908 and 1931.
-She was born in Columbus, Indiana and died in New York City.
-In 1885, Bruce left Boone, Iowa in a wagon with a group of traveling actors at a time when stages were illuminated by oil lights.
+Born and raised in Columbus, Indiana, Bruce was the youngest of three children of Newton and Matilda Bryant.
+In 1885, she left Boone, Iowa, in a wagon with a group of traveling actors at a time when stages were illuminated by oil lights.
 On Broadway, Bruce performed in The Starbucks (1903).
+The following year she toured in Our New Man with Harry Beresford.